conjonpo/GISMappingJavaScript/README.md

 * ArcGIS Online
 * ArcGIS Pro

 Glitch is an online service where HTML, CSS and JavaScript can be written and preview and can be connected to GitHub (though I had trouble connecting to GitHub).
 ArcGIS Pro is what I made the map in originally and it was uploaded to ArcGIS Online.
+A license for both ArcGIS Online and ArcGIS Pro is required to complete this the way I did.
+I acquired a license through my university.

 ## Execution